andrew/ultimate-awesome/README.md

 - [Awesome-Free-Certifications](https://github.com/RBLucky/Awesome-Free-Certifications) - A curated list of free courses with certifications compiled by Cloud Community.
 Also available at
 - [awesome-claude-plugins](https://github.com/rdmgator12/awesome-claude-plugins) - Community-maintained directory of plugins in Anthropic's official Claude Plugins catalog — 333 plugins (skills, MCP servers, slash commands, sub-agents, hooks) for Claude Code and Cowork.
 Not affiliated with Anthropic.
 - [awesome-bigbluebutton](https://github.com/riadvice/awesome-bigbluebutton) - A curated list of amazingly awesome BigBlueButton resources, integrations, and shiny things.
-- [awesome-user-research](https://github.com/samber/awesome-user-research) - 🫟 A curated list of tools for Product Managers and UX Researchers: surveys, session recording, analytics, experimentation, interviews, and more.
 - [awesome-sap-on-azure](https://github.com/sanjeevkumar761/awesome-sap-on-azure) - A curated list of awesome SAP on Azure resources, blogs, tools, examples and more.
 - [awesome-ai-assisted-coding](https://github.com/saviorand/awesome-ai-assisted-coding) -       A curated list of AI-Assisted Coding tools, frameworks, methodologies and learning resources.
 - [awesome-speleo](https://github.com/semper-ad-fundum/awesome-speleo) - Awesome caving and speleology resources.